JohnCenaCollective/STO-Academy-Build-Tool/README.md

 Note that this is not a full substitute for filling out the template yourself, as the automatically converted template still lacks some information.
 It's there just to ease the pain of migration.

-If you have any additional questions or suggestions, you can post them [on the issue tracker](https://github.com/Emzi0767/STO-Academy-Build-Tool/issues) or in the [reddit thread](https://redd.it/5466ul)
+If you have any additional questions or suggestions, you can post them [on the issue tracker](https://github.com/Emzi0767/STO-Academy-Build-Tool/issues) (preferred) or in the [reddit thread](https://redd.it/5466ul).

 ##IMPORTANT NOTE